Quantization for Semipositive Adjoint Line Bundles: Introduction

-for sections $s_1,s_2\in H^0(X,L^k\otimes K_X)$ such that \eqref{Hilbert norm} is finite.
-We say $u$ is \textit{admissible} if $Hilb_k(u)$ is finite on the whole space $H^0(X,L^k\otimes K_X)$ for any $k\in \N$.
-Clearly, any bounded function is admissible.
-For an admissible function $u$, we define the \textit{quantized Monge--Amp\`ere energy} by
+We say that \(u\) is \textit{admissible} if \(\Hilb_k(u)\) is finite on the whole space \(H^0(X,L^k\otimes K_X)\) for every \(k\in\N\).
+Clearly, every bounded function is admissible.
+For an admissible function \(u\), we define the \textit{(adjoint) quantized Monge--Amp\`ere energy} by